OpenACalendar/OpenACalendar-Documentation-SuperUser/upgrading.rst

 We recommend you take a full backup of the database and files before upgrading.

+If you have any message ques running, :doc:`make sure you read the notes there about upgrading<installMessageQue>`.

 Place the new files over the old ones.
 (If you have had to change any "localConfig.php" files to accomodate your webserver, be careful to preserve the changes.